LibraryCarpentry/lc-shell/_episodes/02-navigating-the-filesystem.md

 {: .output}

 The output will be a path to your home directory.
 Let's check if we recognise it by looking at the contents of the directory.
 To do that, we use the `ls` command.
-This stands for "list" and the result is a print out of all the contents in the directory:
+This stands for "list" and the result is a print out to the screen of all the contents in the directory:

 ~~~
 $ ls